yusufSLCN/UniMed-CLIP/README.md

     context_length=256,
     **{},)

-# Prepare text prompts using different class-names
+# Prepare text prompts using different class names
 text_prompts = ['CT scan image displaying the anatomical structure of the right kidney.',
                 'pneumonia is indicated in this chest X-ray image.', 'this is a MRI photo of a brain.',